Learn to teach meditation in the tradition of Patanjali, London

 - Be provided with a comprehensive, easy-to-follow handbook covering all aspects of instruction, course notes for students and FAQs

-- Four Day Training Course – 24 hours total taught by Anna Bhushan.
-Saturday 30th March to Tuesday 2nd April at Yoga Campus London.
+Four Day Training Course -24 hours total taught by Anna Bhushan.
+Saturday 30th March to Tuesday 2nd April 2019 at Yogacampus, Finsbury Park.

-- Course assignment: The assignment will be to make a reflective statement on the subject of natural breath meditation that can be submitted either as a 1000 word essay or a 5 minute video or audio recording.
+- Course assignment: A reflective statement on the subject of natural breath meditation that can be submitted either as a 1000 word essay or a 5 minute video or audio recording.
 This will be based on the content covered during the training and details will be given at the end of the course.
 This must be completed within 6 months of the training course.

-- Requisite self-practice component of training: In order to complete the training and certification you are required to attend a Traditional Yoga Awareness Meditation Weekend or a residential retreat within 6 months of the training.
-We suggest that this is prior to the training where possible.
-This is so that you have had personal experience of practicing the technique immersively before you begin to teach.
-Please click here for details of the weekend courses and retreats.
+- Requisite self-practice component for certification: To attend a Traditional Yoga Awareness Meditation Weekend or a residential retreat within 6 months of the training.
+This is so that you have had personal experience of practicing the technique before you begin to teach.
 The weekend course fee is included in the training course cost, but you are still invited to make the suggested donation.
+Click here for the Weekend Course calendar.

 Click here to read more about Dr. Kumar.

+The course will be taught by teacher trainer, Anna Bhushan based on a systematic program conceived by Dr. Kumar.
 Anna has practiced in established meditation traditions since her childhood.
-In 2003 she was introduced to Dr. Kumar and was inspired by the depth and breadth of his knowledge of meditation and his ability to live what he teaches in its entirety.
-Since then she has been training closely with him and working to bring the benefit of his teaching to people in the UK.
-Outside of her work as a trustee and teacher for The Yoga Healing Foundation, Anna is a lecturer in Art & Design.
+Since 2003 she has been training closely with Dr. Kumar and working to bring the benefits of meditation to people in the UK.
+Outside of her work as a trustee and teacher for The Yoga Healing Foundation, Anna is a Senior Lecturer in Art & Design.
 Her academic research explores the application of meditation practice into Higher Education contexts, particularly for the purpose of enhancing wellbeing and creativity.

 Please make booking enquiries direct to Yogacampus.